Download This Sample

 SUCCESSES AND FAILURES

 - GREECE AND BULGARIA.
-In 1925, Greek soldiers invaded Bulgaria after an incident between the sentris border of both countries.
+In 1925, Greek soldiers invaded Bulgaria after an incident between the border of both countries.
 Bulgaria asked the League to settle the dispute.
-As a result, the League ordered Greece to withdraw their troops and provide necessary compensation to Bulgaria.
-The Greeks complied, but resented the unfair treatment.
+As a result, the League ordered Greece to withdraw its troops and provide the necessary compensation to Bulgaria.
+The Greeks complied but resented the unfair treatment.

 - LIBERIA.
-In 1930, after an investigation conducted by the League on rumours of forced labour in Liberia, President Charles D.B.
+In 1930, after an investigation conducted by the League on rumors of forced labor in Liberia, President Charles D.B.
 King, along with his vice president and a number of government officials resigned upon implication.
 The League then suggested trusteeship over Liberia if reforms were not carried out.

 - VILNA.
 After WWI, the city of Vilna, dominated by a Polish population, was made the capital of Lithuania.
 In 1920, during the Polish-Soviet War, Polish troops invaded the city.
 The League condemned it, but the Poles refused to withdraw.
 Instead, they made a Unification Act which included Vilna in Poland (as Wilno).
 With Poland being a buffer zone for the possibilities of war against Russia, Britain and France did not send troops to back up the League.
 As a result, Wilno was recognized in 1923 as a Polish town and remained as it was until 1939.

 - INVASION OF THE RUHR.
 When Germany failed to pay reparations under the Treaty of Versailles, France and Belgium invaded the industrial region of the Ruhr in Germany, which was a direct violation of the League’s purpose.
 The League did nothing as France was a major member of the association, while Britain did not want to tap a close ally.
 This act eventually led to the breakdown of the League’s own rules.